FE530 Introduction to Financial Engineering

 Introduction

-Prerequisite: Prerequisites include elementary calculus, probability, and some linear algebra.
+Prerequisites include elementary calculus, probability, and some linear algebra.
 For calculus, students are expected to have experience with derivatives and partial derivatives, finding maxima or minima of differentiable functions of one or more variables, the Taylor formula, and integrals.
 Topics in probability include random variables and probability distributions, in particular, the binomial and normal distributions, expectation, variance and covariance, conditional probability, and independence.
 Familiarity with the Central Limit Theorem would be a bonus.
-In linear algebra, the student should be able to solve systems of linear equations, add, multiply, transpose and invert matrices, and compute determinants.
-For a reference in probability theory, see Probability Through Problems by Marek Capinski and Tomasz Jerzy Zastawniak.
+In linear algebra, the student should be able to solve (numerically at least) systems of linear equations, add, multiply, transpose, and invert matrices, and compute determinants.
+For a reference in probability theory, see Introduction to Probability by Charles M. Grinstead and Laurie Snell (publicly available)

 Campus Fall Spring Summer